18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 * What is the underlying database system being used to store the state's data?
 Is it closed, or open?
 Why?
 * How difficult would be it be migrate the data from a closed system to an open system?

-This second set of questions will make people nervous, and very, *very* likely to uncover some very, *very* disturbing truths about the systems being run by states.
+This second set of questions will make people nervous, and very, *very* likely to uncover some very, *very* disturbing truths about the systems in place.

 ## Pause and Reflect (20m, solo)